shehreendheda/katacoda-scenarios/rumcwv/step2.md

     Run this command to verify that you saved the variables: `echo $DD_APPLICATION_ID $DD_CLIENT_TOKEN`{{execute}}

 8. Click `docker-compose up -d`{{execute}} to start the storedog app.
 Docker will pick up the environment variables you set in the host and pass them along to the containers.
-Once the app is running, you will see the following in the terminal.
+Once the app is online, you will see the following in the terminal.

     ![docker-compose-up](assets/docker-compose-up.png)

+Before you start viewing the CWVs for the app in a RUM product, a helpful first step into getting some basic information about your web app’s UX performance is running a synthetic test on the app's performance in a browser.